FlexMeasures/flexmeasures/documentation/configuration.rst

 Token for accessing the DarkSky weather forecasting service.

-Note: DarkSky will be soon (Aug 1, 2021) become non-public, so thay are not giving out new tokens.
+.. note:: DarkSky will be soon (Aug 1, 2021) become non-public, so thay are not giving out new tokens.
 We'll use another service soon, `see this issue <https://github.com/SeitaBV/flexmeasures/issues/3>`_.

 This is unfortunate.
 In the meantime, if you can't find anybody lending their token, you can add weather forecasts to the FlexMeasures db yourself.

 Default: ``None``

+.. _mapbox_access_token:

 MAPBOX_ACCESS_TOKEN
 ^^^^^^^^^^^^^^^^^^^